-We want people to see themselves in these characters, so we're looking for subtle, authentic reactions from those experiencing symptoms and reacting to them.
-To achieve this we'll need to reach beyond the pool of commercial actors and seek out skilled, but visually interesting actors that our audience can identify with.
+We want people to see themselves in these characters.
+To achieve this, we'll need to reach beyond the pool of commercial actors and seek out skilled but visually interesting actors that our audience can identify with.

-In films that contain multiple characters we can complement leads with non-professional actors, or family members, benefiting from those existing dynamics which provide an unspoken, naturalistic texture to their exchanges.
+In films that contain multiple characters, we can complement leads with non-professional actors, or family members, benefiting from those existing dynamics which provide an unspoken, naturalistic texture to their exchanges.